 Weighing will also show up another interesting point.
 Some lightweight models call for "hard 1/16 sq." longerons.
-Check weighing, you may find that four 3/32square strips of roughly the same overall strength may weigh less than four hard 1/16 square strips.
+Check weighing, you may find that four 3/32 square strips of roughly the same overall strength may weigh less than four hard 1/16 square strips.
 The larger section stock would then make the better fuselage.

-Your fusclage will look much neater, too, if you
+Your fuselage will look much neater, too, if you

 make sure that the stock you have chosen is true in section and of the right dimension.
 A lot of " square " stock is often rectangular in actual fact, so that using spacer material the other way round to the longeron material could lead to the effect shown in Fig. 5 when the two sides are built on top of one another.
 This is exaggerated to emphasise the point, but even a small error in size like this can be annoying, and weaken the fuselage frame.
 Matched longerons, in fact, mean longerons equal in strength, weight and dimension.
-Spacer wood is not so critical, but this again should be of "matched" dimension.
+Spacer wood is not so critical, but this again should be of "matched " dimension.

-- I. A BUNDLE OF STRIPS SUPPORTED OVER EDGE OF TABLE, THE LIGHTEST WEAKEST STRIPS BEND FIRST CHOOSE FOUR STRIPS OF THOSE REMAINING STRAIGHT.
-A BUNDLE OF STRIPS DROPPED, THE HEAVIEST STRIPS REACH - THE FLOOR FIRST. - 3.
-WHIP FOUR OR MORE STRIPS TOGETHER.
-MATCHED STRIPS WHIP THE SAME AMOUNT.
-FIG.4 - 4 FINALLY, CHECK THE WEIGHT OF STRIPS.
+- 3. WHIP FOUR OR MORE STRIPS TOGETHER MATCHED STRIPS WHIP THE SAME AMOUNT. - 4 FINALLY, CHECK THE WEIGHT OF STRIPS.

-Some modellers take this of matching question longeron wood so seriously that they prefer to strip their longerons from sheet This, in fact, is wood. undoubtedly. the best. method, if you have a good wood stripper and can use it properly.
+Some modellers take this question of matching longeron wood so seriously that they prefer to strip their longerons from sheet wood.
+This, in fact, is undoubtedly the best method, if you have a good wood stripper and can use it properly.
 Until you can strip wood accurately, however, it would be better to stick to selected machine cut strip from your local model shop.